bioDS/beast-phylonco/README.md

 See [bioDS/beast-phylonco-paper](https://github.com/bioDS/beast-phylonco-paper) for datasets and analyses in the paper.

+We are happy to help with any questions, please use the `beast-users` google group https://groups.google.com/u/0/g/beast-users

 ## Software requirements

-This package requires Java 17 and at least [BEAST v2.7.3](https://github.com/CompEvol/beast2)
+This package requires Java 17 and at least [BEAST v2.7](https://github.com/CompEvol/beast2)

 See the full list of BEAST dependencies in [version.xml](phylonco-lphybeast/version.xml)